and Jeremy Westcott –

-Religion sees the Father punishing and forsaking his own Son on the cross.
+Modern evangelical religion sees the Father punishing and forsaking his own Son on the cross.
 Yet the early Church Fathers (who were discipled by those that Jesus discipled in love) did not believe that God punished Jesus.
 The cross is not about abandonment but quite the opposite: healing and reconciliation.

 Relationship sees the death of Jesus as the communion, oneness and togetherness of Father, Son and Holy Spirit breaking into our separation.
 It sees the love of God breaking into our alienation and darkness with light.
 The purpose of Jesus’ death is to find us, to establish relationship with us, in our sin, in our death, in our bondage; and to recreate us or to make us alive, to bring us from death into life.
 That has been His desire all along.

 If God is not ‘counting their trespasses against them’, then there is no reason for Him to punish anyone.
 And fear of punishment is absolutely not the way Perfect Love operates in any case: instead, His kindness leads us to repentance: